Tree-Free Handmade Paper from KICK Trading

 George and his colleagues felt it was one of the greatest things they could do to honor an international heroine.

 Harvesting water hyacinth isn’t the only eco-friendly process utilized at KICK Trading.
 70 percent of products are made from recycled material, including recycled wire as well as sheet metal, wrought iron, papyrus, soda cans, and wastepaper.
-Invest in the work of KICK Trading this Earth Day by sending a hand-written note on a handcrafted greeting card or donating in honor of someone committed to caring for the earth.
+Invest in the work of KICK Trading by sending a hand-written note on a handcrafted greeting card or donating in honor of someone committed to caring for the earth.